Pallas's squirrel: Biology

 Like all tree squirrels, Pallas's squirrels are primarily herbivorous.
 They eat a wide range of different foods, and have differing diets in different parts of their broad range.
 However, primary foodstuffs include leaves, flowers, seeds, and fruit.
 They also eat small quantities of insects, as well as occasional bird eggs.

 The squirrels breed throughout the year, and may mate again as soon as they have weaned a previous litter.
 Gestation lasts 47 to 49 days, and results in the birth of up to four young, with two being typical.
 The young leave the nest at 40 to 50 days old, and are sexually mature at one year of age.
 They have lived for up to 17 years in captivity.

 Behaviour

 Pallas's squirrels are diurnal, and inhabit much of the forest canopy, and construct both leaf nests 7 to 18 m above the ground, and less commonly, in burrows.
 Females occupy home ranges of just 0.5 to 0.8 ha, which usually do not overlap, while males occupy much larger ranges of 1.3 to 3.8 ha, which overlap with those of both nearby males and females.
 Like many other squirrels, they have been observed to cache acorns in the autumn.

 The squirrels make calls to warn neighbours of predators, and have been observed to mob tree-climbing snakes, with females protecting young being particularly likely to join in.
-Males also make loud calls prior to, and after, mating.
+Males also make loud calls both prior to and after mating.